1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 Prado Museum

-Art aficionados: you must explore the Prado Museum during your 24 hours in Madrid.
+Art aficionados: you can't miss the Prado Museum (Museo del Prado) during your 24 hours in Madrid.
 El Museo Nacional del Prado is a labyrinth of invaluable Spanish art, plus plenty of marvelous works from elsewhere in Europe.
 The Prado is also home to the largest collection of Italian art outside of Italy.

 The Prado is the largest museum I have ever visited.
 My feet were killing me after just one floor!
-Comfortable walking shoes in Madrid are essential for the Prado Museum alone!
+Comfortable walking shoes are essential for the Prado Museum alone!

-You could visit Madrid 10 times and still find new artworks within the Prado Museum.
+You could visit Madrid 10 times and still find new artworks within the Prado.
 Donโ€™t miss the room dedicated to Bosch and his dark collection!

 El Retiro Park

-If you visit Madrid on a sunny day, El Parque del Buen Retiro is a great place to immerse yourself in nature and escape the city bustle.
+If you visit Madrid on a sunny day, El Retiro Park (El Parque del Buen Retiro) is a great place to immerse yourself in nature and escape the city bustle.

 Stroll the gardens of El Retiro: Jardines del Arquitecto Herrero Palacios, Jardรญn de Vivaces, the Rosaleda (rose garden), the Jardines de Cecilio Rodrรญguez, and the Jardines de Parterre Francรฉs.